advance100/doc_webpack/shimming-modules.md

 # [[Using loaders]]

 On this page all examples with loaders are inlined into `require` calls.
 This is just for demonstration.
-You may want to configurate them in your configuration.
+You may want to configure them in your webpack config instead.
 Read [[Using loaders]] for more details how to do this.